Invariant densities for random systems of the interval: All possible absolutely continuous invariant measures

-.2cm We prove surjectivity by providing for each $h \in H$ a vector $\gamma$ such that $h_{\gamma}=h$.
+.2cm The injectivity follows from the proof of Theorem~\ref{thmm}, where we showed that $h_\gamma=0$ implies $\gamma=0$.
+We prove surjectivity by providing for each $h \in H$ a vector $\gamma$ such that $h_{\gamma}=h$.
 We will do this by altering $T$ in several steps, so that we finally obtain a system $T_U$ that has a vector $\gamma_U$ associated to it for which the corresponding density $h^U_{\gamma_U}$ vanishes outside the support $U$ of $h$.
 Then, using Proposition~\ref{p:partition} and Lemma~\ref{l:partition} we transform the solution $\gamma_U$ to a solution $\gamma$ for $T$ that produces the original density $h$.